Teaching

 • ME 2040: Mechanics of Materials

-Stress, Strain, Mechanical Properties of Materials, Axial, Torsion, Bending, Transverse Shear Loads, Combined Loadings, Stress Transformation, and Deflection of Beams.
+Stress, Strain, Mechanical Properties of Materials, Axial, Torsion, Bending, and Transverse Shear Loads, Combined Loadings, Stress Transformation, Yield Criteria, Deflection of Beams, Statically Indeterminate Structures.

 Senior-level design course with projects from industry.
 Idea generation, concept, and prototype development with analysis.